John J. De Haven: Education and career

 Born in St. Joseph, Buchanan County, Missouri, De Haven moved to California in 1853 with his parents, who settled in Humboldt County.
 He became a printer, and pursued that vocation for four years before he read law.
 In August 1865, he was a delegate from Humboldt County to the Union party state convention.
 He was admitted to the bar of the district court in Humboldt in 1866 and commenced practice at Eureka, California from 1866 to 1867.
 He was district attorney of Humboldt County from 1867 to 1869.

+Public offices

 After entering the bar, De Haven held a series of public offices.
 He was a member from Humboldt County from 1869 to 1871 in the California State Assembly, and a member of the California State Senate from 1871 to 1875.
 He returned to private practice in Eureka from 1875 to 1884.
 He was the city attorney there from 1878 to 1880.
 He was an unsuccessful candidate for election in 1882 to the 48th United States Congress.
 He was a judge of the Humboldt County Superior Court from 1884 to 1889.